energylab/gacela/README.md

 		$data = $this->_runQuery($query)->fetchAll();

 		/**
-		 * Creates a Gacela_Collection instance based on the internal type of the data passed to Gacela_Mapper::_collection()
+		 * Creates a Gacela\Collection\Collection instance based on the internal type of the data passed to Mapper::_collection()
 		 * Currently, two types of Collections are supported, Arr (for arrays) and PDOStatement */ return $this->_collection($data);